DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 # Datadog Cluster Agent | Containerized environments

-This is how the official Datadog Cluster Agent image, available [here](https://hub.docker.com/r/datadog/cluster-agent/), is built.
+This is the technical documentation for the Datadog Cluster Agent image, available [here](https://hub.docker.com/r/datadog/cluster-agent/).

 ## How to run it